TanmayAdithya/CrewUp/README.md

 - ERRORS, ERRORS, ERRORS!
 I've never seen so many errors in building projects.
 I was unable to fix a couple of them no matter how hard I tried, which forced me to put some code changes on hold.
 - Trying to find out how to divide the text into new lines without having them come out of the document, I went through tutorial hell.
 - I wanted to challenge myself this time.
 I thus attempted to utilise an HTTP request to communicate user data to the backend (which wasn't successful).
+- Initially, I chose to implement the backend of my project using Go because I had fun learning the language and wanted to apply it to one of my projects.
+However, I encountered several errors that I didn't have the expertise to resolve.
+As a result, I made the decision to switch to JavaScript for the backend implementation.

 <br>